iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/common_report_section.rst

 .. code-block:: ini

-  effect_types = {comma separated list of effect types}
+  effect_types = {comma-separated list of effect types}

-This property defines list of effect types for the ``De Novo Variants`` section of the common report.
-This effect types are part of the variants query.
+This property defines a list of effect types for the ``De Novo Variants`` section of the common report.
+The effect types are part of the variants query.
 Possible options for effect types are:

 * 3'UTR